anki-code/xonsh-awesome-cli-app/README.md

 <p align="center">
-    Example of awesome cli app template for xonsh.
+    Example of awesome CLI app template for xonsh.
 Just fork it and add your commands.
 </p>

 <p align="center">